n-io/sliding-window/README.rst

 This repo contains several sample programs building up primitives for a synchronous slide FFT.

+This code is compatible with Cerebras SDK 1.0.0.

 synchronous-slide-right
 -----------------------
 Constructs a program with a row of ``kernel_width`` PEs, where ``kernel_width``